farhad0085/Alumni-Project-EEE-SUST/README.md

-# Alumni Page for EEE SUST
+# Alumni Application for EEE SUST